1926 United States Senate election in Connecticut: Campaign

-The Senate nomination was largely seen as a secondary consolation prize in the campaign for Governor.
+The Senate nomination was largely seen as a secondary consolation prize in the campaign for governor.
 The two leading candidates for that office were Charles Gould Morris and William E. Thoms.
-On the eve of the convention, Thoms appeared the have the edge for Governor, leaving the Senate nomination to Morris.
+On the eve of the convention, Thoms appeared to have the edge for governor, leaving the Senate nomination to Morris.

 Convention

 At the convention, Thoms declined to stand for any office; his supporters suggested he would run in 1928 on a ticket with Al Smith.
 Morris took the gubernatorial nomination for the second consecutive campaign, and Probate Court Judge Rollin Tyler was nominated for Senate.
 The party platform urged for the repeal of Prohibition, which was an "indefensible curtailment of personal liberty," and decentralization of government from Washington to the states.